UTS-eResearch/ro-crate-excel/README.md

   -h, --help                       output usage information
 ```

-To run xlro on a group of directories pass it a list of directories
+To run rocxl on a group of directories pass it a list of directories

 One directory:

 ```

-xlro test_data/Glop_Pot -r
+rocxl test_data/Glop_Pot -r
 ```

 This will: